 Your plan should address these questions:

-- During the install, how will your tenants enter and leave the building?
+- During the installation, how will your tenants enter and leave the building?

 - Who will be conducting system training?
 When?